 All the feels, right?
 Friends to the rescue.
 People helping people.

-Similar to Moses, even though we know that giving in to exhaustion as a mother, falling away from prayer, succumbing to our fears may cause us to lose the battle—and maybe hurt our kids more in the process, sometimes we have nothing left to give.
-Which is why we need to thank our shooting stars for loving and trustworthy friends who are willing to be our strength.
-We just need to be willing to risk vulnerability and ask for help.
+Similar to Moses, sometimes we have nothing left to give.
+Even though we know that giving in to exhaustion as a mother, falling away from prayer, succumbing to our fears may cause us to lose the battle—and maybe hurt our kids more in the process.
+This is why we need to thank our shooting stars for loving and trustworthy friends who are willing to be our strength.
+We just need to risk being vulnerable and ask for help.

 Mommying it is tough.
 From day one until the end.
 Which is why God setting up humanity to experience the gift of relationship was genius.
 Thank you, Creator of the Universe.